NaderShenoda/DeveloperEvaluation/README.md

 Using your favorite unit test framework, write the unit tests you feel are necessary to test the code you write as your answer to the first challenge.

 ### Challenge Three
-Write an alternative implementation of the following method.
+Write an alternative implementation of the following method in C#.

 ```csharp
 /// <summary>